duprasf/php-base-laminas-new-app/readme.md

 ### UserAuth
 The UserAuth module is a basic authentication module.
-It is enabled by default, you can use it by extending the stardard classes or using them as is.
+It is enabled by default, you can use it by extending the standard classes or using them as is.

-#### Using a Active Directory
+#### Using an Active Directory
 The class ```UserAuth\Model\LdapUser``` provide a way to authenticate a user using Active Directory.
 Which means the user can use their same username/password used on Windows.
 For an example, you can look at ```ExampleModuleWithUserAndApi\Model\UserLdap```

 #### Using a Database
 You can also use ```UserAuth\Model\DbUser``` which use a DB with credentials to validate the identity of the user.
-In that case you can use the "parentDb" or build your decendent class to overwrite a few methods (```authenticate()```, ```register()```, ```resetPassword()```, etc.) to set your own DB schema.
+In that case you can use the "parentDb" or build your dependent class to overwrite a few methods (```authenticate()```, ```register()```, ```resetPassword()```, etc.) to set your own DB schema.

 To use the "parentDb" flow, you will need to define a service called ```user-parent-db``` which will be